 Measuring quality provides tangible feedback to clinicians and other health care team members on their improvement efforts.
 Quality measures also drive provider and facility reimbursement now that federal and private insurers are shifting to value-based payment programs.
-Measurement is thus a key engine for optimizing healthcare." https://ecqi.healthit.gov/
+Measurement is thus a key engine for optimizing healthcare.
+Learn more at https://ecgi.healthit.gov/.

-Since the ability for EHRs to report standard clinical quality measures is part of the process for EHR vendors to obtain CMS/ONC Certification for their products, and the reports should be available in all certified EHRs, this eCQI toolkit and process encourages the use of standardized clinical quality measure (CQMs) whenever possible and appropriate for outcome and process evaluation metrics for your eCQI projects.
+Since the ability for EHRs to report standard CQMs is part of the process for EHR vendors to obtain CMS/Office of National Coordinator for Health Information Technology (ONC) certification for their products, and since the reports should be available in all certified EHRs, this eCQI toolkit and process encourage the use of standardized CQMs whenever possible and appropriate for outcome and process evaluation metrics for eCQI projects.

-How to use this Toolkit
+How to Use this eCQI Toolkit

-We understand that based on the scale of your eCQI project, the changes you wish to undertake, the availability of resources or the quality improvement culture of your organization, your needs for eCQI support may be unique.
+Based on the scale of the electronic clinical quality improvement (eCQI) project, the desired changes, the availability of resources or the quality improvement (QI) culture of the organization, eCQI support needs may be unique for each organization or project.

-This toolkit and its resources can provide a step-by-step walk through of the entire process or you can use those components that make sense for your current QI project or objective.
-We have included a high level project plan for those already comfortable with the process, and a more detailed plan for others.
+This toolkit and its resources provide a step-by-step walk-through of the entire process, or individual components can be used.
+We have included a high-level project plan for those already comfortable with the process, and a more detailed plan for others.

 The templates and information in the appendices are to provide basic tools and additional information on some of the concepts discussed in this process.

-Please feel free to use whatever information and tools make the most sense for your organization.
-You may also use them as a template or starting point and customize them to best benefit your organization or project.
-Below are some key elements you may want to keep in mind to help your eCQI project be successful:
+Organizations are welcome to use the information and tools as they are or as templates or starting points that can be customized to best benefit the organization or project.
+Here are some key elements to keep in mind for a successful eCQI project:

-- Make sure your teams are represented with the needed subject matter experts. eCQI involves the whole organization, not just IT, quality, etc. - Create QI initiatives that make sense for your organization (align with other business or QI priorities) - Use SMART goals (specific, measureable, attainable, relevant and time based) - Standardize your data goals (outcome measures); Use nationally recognized (CMS/NQF/USD/IQR/MIPS, etc.) goals when possible - Identify data goals that are easily measured and consistently obtained, with data available from your EHR or other system.
-Do not make the data tracking/reporting a difficult or manual task - Establishing your baseline data and identifying the correct electronic/data entry workflow of your measure should be the first step of your project. - Utilize and incorporate the functionality of your EHR to support your eCQI efforts - Identify and use existing clinical or workflow best practices when possible.
-Solutions may have already been identified for the issue you are trying to improve or change - Use 1 PDSA process (may have many iterative cycles) for each process measure/change (or logical group of changes) - Use data for decision making and to validate change - Provide necessary communication and training to staff on the eCQI process and changes being implemented - Fully test theories before full implementation - Once changes are in place, continue to monitor these changes to insure performance continues as expected eCQI High Level Generic Project Plan
+- Make sure teams are represented with the needed subject matter experts. eCQI involves the whole organization, not just IT, quality, etc. - Create QI initiatives that make sense and/or align with other business or QI priorities. - Use SMART goals (specific, measurable, attainable, relevant, time-based). - Standardize your data goals (outcome measures); Use nationally recognized (e.g., CMS, National Quality Forum [NQF], Uniform Data System [UDS], Inpatient Quality Reporting [IQR], Merit-based Incentive Payment System [MIPS]) goals when possible. - Identify data goals that are easily measured and consistently obtained, with data available from the organization's electronic health record (EHR) or other system.
+Do not make the data tracking/reporting a difficult or manual task. - Establishing baseline data and identifying the correct electronic/data entry workflow of the chosen measure should be the project's first step. - Use and incorporate EHR functionality to support eCQI efforts. - Identify and use existing clinical or workflow best practices when possible.
+Solutions may have already been identified for the issue to be improved or changed. - Use one plan-do-study-act (PDSA) process (may have many iterative cycles) for each process measure/change (or logical group of changes). - Use data for decision-making and to validate change.

+- Provide necessary communication and training to staff on the eCQI process and changes being implemented. - Fully test theories before full implementation. - Once changes are in place, continue to monitor these changes to ensure performance continues as expected.

+eCQI High-Level Generic Project Plan